How To Measure Recurring Revenue In Salesforce

 Pipeline MRR

-This metric calculates the potential recurring revenue attributable to pipeline opportunities.
+This metric calculates the potential recurring revenue associated with opportunities in the sales funnel.

 The Weighted Pipeline MRR is calculated as the Pipeline MRR multiplied by the opportunity probability.